Rainbow-Dreamer/musicpy_docs/docs/The algorithm to determine the chord type of any group of notes according to the logic of music theory.md

 One of the most successful algorithms I've developed in musicpy so far is this original algorithm that determines the type of chord formed by any set of notes according to the logic of music theory.

-The code part of this algorithm is in the detect function in the musicpy.py file.

 This algorithm is a logically complex algorithm, and I may have to write a whole lot to talk about it from beginning to end, so I'll pick the key points to talk about.

 This algorithm is very good at determining chord types.
 First of all, this algorithm can determine the chord type of any group of notes, no matter how complex the chord formed by this group of notes sounds, no matter how many notes there are in the group, and it must be correct in terms of music theory analysis.
 Although even the exact same chord may be called differently in different contexts, because it may have a completely different function, extrapolating the chords according to the results returned by this algorithm will definitely give you the group of notes you entered, and in the same order.